integration code

 Let me demonstrate this more simply and also demonstrate how this applies both locally and nationally.

-As a backdrop our company and website (atilus.com) has not been trying to compete locally for business for sometime.
-There are a number of business reasons behind this, but we’ve concentrated more on ranking State-Wide (we’re the top ranked Web Design Company in Florida) as well as nationally for a number of categories (top ranked for Construction Web Design as well as some other major searches).
+As a backdrop, our company and website (atilus.com) have not been trying to compete locally for business for some time.
+There are several business reasons behind this, but we’ve concentrated more on ranking State-Wide (we’re the top-ranked Web Design Company in Florida) as well as nationally for a number of categories (top-ranked for Construction Web Design as well as some other major searches).

 We’ve let our local rankings slide as we’ve optimized for these state and national terms.
 We used to be number 1 for: